Psychiatric Service Dog Training Lessons & Tips

 - Tactile Stimulation & Deep Pressure Therapy

-Not just any dog will make a good service dog.
+Not just any dog will automatically make a good service dog, and the same is true for psychiatric service dogs.
 Some dogs just aren’t cut out for service dog work, and are better off as pets.
 A service dog candidate needs to:

 - Be calm, especially when in unfamiliar surroundings